jgyy/fcc-scrape/placeholder.md

 ---
-id: 5ddb965c65d27e1512d44de0
+id: 5ddb965c65d27e1512d44de1
-title: Part 73
+title: Part 74
 challengeType: 0
-dashedName: part-73
+dashedName: part-74
 ---

 # --description--

-We also need to remove all elements with the class name `extra-cal-control` that are added when the user clicks the "Add" button.

-Create a variable named `calInputs` and set it equal to an array of elements with the class name `extra-cal-control`.

-This is similar to how you declared the `foodInputs` variable previously.
+Similar to how you removed each `foodInputs` elements, use the `forEach()` function to remove each `calInputs` element.

 # --hints--